-Cherokee Christian High School, a member of Cherokee Christian Schools, Inc., is a college preparatory school which seeks to provide a Christian, academically excellent education.
+Cherokee Christian High School is a college preparatory school which seeks to provide a Christian, academically excellent education.
 Students graduating from Cherokee Christian High School meet or exceed the state of Georgia’s college preparatory (with distinction) diploma requirements.
 Academic and moral instruction is integrated into a comprehensive program which prepares students to engage the world as servant-leaders.
 State-of-the-art electronic classrooms reinforce technology integration and internet information mining.
 Students are taught to follow the example of Christ and value knowledge, virtue, perseverance, excellence, and compassion.
 They are discipled to embrace life, respect others, and have a passion for the future.

 Description and Demographics